 Morphogenetic types and biotopes

 The geodiversity-index map of Vorarlberg can be used to rapidly assess the occurrence of clusters of substantial geodiversity, which subsequently can be evaluated in detail in a landform‐based approach.
 We have selected a small area near the village of Au (see photos below) in central Vorarlberg as an example of the latter.
-Using a detailed area‐covering polygon‐based morphogenetic map (see below) as the basis for the assessment, the various classes of the legend were weighted and ranked in an automated GIS procedure with four factors: scientific relevance and frequency of occurrence (primary factors) and vulnerability and disturbance (secondary factors).
+Using a Tier-3 digital geomorphological map of the case study area as the basis for the geoconservation assessment, the various classes of the legend were weighted and ranked in an automated GIS procedure with four factors: scientific relevance and frequency of occurrence (primary factors) and vulnerability and disturbance (secondary factors).
 Three levels of importance for geoconservation potential are differentiated (low, medium and high significance) and displayed in a map (see below) on which the highly ranked units are identified as potential sites for geoconservation.
 In a next step, a comparison of the morphogenetic types and existing biotope data of the area has been made.
 It is shown that most biotopes occur together with specific morphogenetic types.
 It appears that the distinction between “wet” and “dry” mass‐movement processes is an important factor, together with slope steepness and material properties, for effectively characterizing the natural biotopes.

 Seijmonsbergen, A.C., Jong, M.G.G.
 De, Hagendoorn, B., Oostermeijer, J.G.B. and Rijsdijk, K.F., 2018, Geodiversity mapping in alpine areas.
 In: Hoorn, C., Perrigo, A. and Antonelli, A. (eds.), Mountains, climate and biodiversity, 155-170.
 John Wiley & Sons, Hoboken, NJ.